Governor General's Bodyguard: Governor's Body Guard, Madras

 Governor's Body Guard, Madras was raised in 1778 in Madras and was the senior-most unit among the three Governor's Body Guard regiments.
 It was raised with one Sergeant, one Corporal and 12 European troopers, under command of Lieutenant.
 P. Sullivan.
 Unlike other Madras Army regiments, the Governor's Body Guard, Madras retained its name throughout its history till 1947, when it was disbanded.

 The strength and composition of the unit, however, kept on changing.
 In 1778, it had one European troop and in 1781, the strength was raised to one European and one Native troop.
 The European troop was disbanded in 1784 and a company of the light infantry was attached.
 By 1799, strength of the regiment was raised to 100 men and it performed escort duty in Persia and Mysore war.
 From 1808 to 1820, detachments from different Madras cavalry regiments joined regiment on rotation.

 The regiment took part in Third Anglo-Maratha War (1817–1819), where its charge along with 6th Bengal Light Cavalry changed the course of the war and it was considered as the decisive factor in winning the war.
 During the war, the regiment earned its only Battle Honour 'Seetabuldee' for the relief of Nagpur Residency.
 The regiment also took part in the First Anglo-Burmese War (1824–1826), where it rescued the advance guard which had been surrounded by a large body of enemy force at Pagan.
 During the First World War, the regiment served as a remount training center and also patrolled the beaches during the Bombardment of Madras by SMS Emden.
 A combined force was also formed from detachment from Bombay and Madras Body Guards and was sent to serve in France.

-The Governor's Body Guards, Madras also received a standard from Viceroy and Governor-GeneralFreeman Freeman-Thomas, 1st Marquess of Willingdon in March 1924 bearing its Battle Honour 'Seetabuldee'.
+The Governor's Body Guards, Madras also received a standard from Viceroy and Governor-General Freeman Freeman-Thomas, 1st Marquess of Willingdon in March 1924 bearing its Battle Honour 'Seetabuldee'.
 At the time of its raising, the unit only had European troops.
 But 1781 onwards, South Indian classes dominated the regiment for most of the time, especially Deccani and Madrasi Muslims.
 In 1947, the unit had Rajputs from Rajasthan and Jats from Western United Provinces and Punjab.